chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/virtual-workspaces.md

 const isVirtualWorkspace = workspace.workspaceFolders && workspace.workspaceFolders.every(f => f.uri.scheme !== 'file');
 ```

-## Language extensions and virtual workspaces
+## Language 插件 and virtual workspaces

 ### What are the expectations for language support with virtual workspaces?

-It's not realistic that all extensions be able to fully work with virtual resources.
-Many extensions use external tools that require synchronous file access and files on disk.
+It's not realistic that all 插件 be able to fully work with virtual resources.
+Many 插件 use external tools that require synchronous file access and files on disk.
 It's therefore fine to only provide limited functionality, such as the **Basic** and the **Single-file** support as listed below.

 A. **Basic** language support: